How WEIRD is Usable Privacy and Security Research? (Extended Version): Background and Related Work

 \subsection{Original Study: How WEIRD is CHI?}

-Linxen et al. published their paper titled ``How WEIRD is CHI?'' in 2021 (hereafter referred to as the Linxen study)~\cite{CHI2021_Linxen}.
-They investigated the geographic diversity of participants recruited in the CHI papers, which is the most prestigious academic conference in the field of HCI (human-computer interaction).

-\textbf{Motivation.} The Linxen study was motivated by the issues raised in psychology: (1) most findings in psychology were based on U.S. undergraduate students~\cite{AP2008_Arnett} and (2) results drawn from U.S. participants were frequently outliers when compared with those from other countries~\cite{BBS2010_Henrich}.
-In HCI, previous studies analyzed the skewness of geographic distribution of ``authors'' of the CHI papers~\cite{CHI2009_Bartneck,IJHCS2019_Mannocci,Interactions2015_Sakamoto}; for example, nearly 80 percent of author credits were from traditionally English-speaking countries (e.g., U.S., UK, and Canada)~\cite{CHI2009_Bartneck}.
-However, the skewness of geographic distribution of ``participants'' recruited in the CHI papers had not been investigated.
+Linxen et al. published a paper titled ``How WEIRD is CHI?'' in 2021 (hereafter referred to as the Linxen study)~\cite{CHI2021_Linxen}.
+The Linxen study was motivated by the issues raised in psychology: (1) most findings in psychology were based on U.S. undergraduate students~\cite{AP2008_Arnett} and (2) findings drawn from U.S. participants were frequently outliers when compared with those from other countries~\cite{BBS2010_Henrich}.
+Then, Linxen et al. investigated the geographic diversity of participants recruited in 2,768 papers published between 2016--2020 at CHI, which is the most prestigious academic conference in the HCI field.
+They showed that the participant samples of the CHI papers were highly skewed toward WEIRD countries, e.g., 73.13\% of the participant samples were from Western countries.
+However, encouragingly, they also showed that the percentage of non-Western participant samples had been increasing in recent years.

-\textbf{Method.} They reviewed 2,768 papers that conducted a human subjects study among 3,269 papers published in the CHI proceedings between 2016--2020.
-They extracted information about participants and authors' affiliations.
-They quantified the degree of WEIRD of participants by using a classification for dividing Western/non-Western countries and global statistics (average educational level, GDP, GNI, and political rights rating of a country).
-To understand whether a country is over- or under-represented in the CHI papers relative to its population size, they normalized the number of participant samples and participants by the country population.

-\textbf{Results.} The results demonstrated that 73.13\% of participant samples were Western participant samples.
-They also showed that most participant samples in the CHI papers tend to come from industrialized, rich and democratic countries with generally highly educated populations.
-They identified some overstudied countries in CHI papers; for instance, U.S. participant samples in the CHI papers were over-represented by 7.70 times relative to population size.
-Encouragingly, the percentage of non-Western samples had been increasing in recent years.